coding-pancakes/pong/README.md

 # Pong w/ Pygame 🏓
 ## About!
 👾 This project was built with Python/Pygame.
 The left paddle is controlled by using keys w(UP) and s(DOWN).
 The right paddle is controlled with the up and down arrows.
+Can be played single player but is more fun with a friend!

 ## How I Build It:
 👩🏻‍💻 I built this project following the "Build Pong with Pygame" project tutorial on Codedex.